wxMaxima-developers/wxmaxima/README.md

 ## Note concerning Wayland (recent Linux/BSD distributions)

-There seem to be issues with the Wayland Display Server and not really recent wxWidgets version.
+There seem to be issues with the Wayland Display Server and wxWidgets.
 WxMaxima may be affected, e.g. that sidebars are not moveable.

 You can either disable Wayland and use X11 instead (globally) or just tell, that wxMaxima should use the X Window System by setting: